willemvlh/saxon-server/README.md

 * Download the JAR file from the Releases section on GitHub.
 * By using Docker: `$ docker pull ghcr.io/willemvlh/saxon-server:latest`

+## Demo

+A live server is accessible at https://transform.bezdomny.net/.
+For example, you can run following cURL command to get the current time of the server:

+`curl https://transform.bezdomny.net/query -X POST -F xsl="current-dateTime()" -F output="method=text"`

+Do not send sensitive information.

 ## Running

 If you use Docker, use following command: